 The assay and metallurgical labs are clean and orderly.
 The metallurgical lab has Denver bench-scale flotation equipment, a mini-mill, vacuum filters, sieves in usable condition.
 The assay lab has separate mine ore and concentrate sample preparation areas to avoid contamination of samples with concentrates, a fire assay system and an Atomic Absorption machine.
 In addition to all required lab equipment, there are computers and an evident method of tracking chain of custody, duplicates, standards and blanks.

 The administration building at the plant site has spaces designated for human resources, geology, engineering, managers and staff.
-Meeting rooms, file storage systems and furniture are available and well equipped.
 The building is in good condition.

 Tailings Storage